6 Tips on How to Drink More Water

 If you hate the taste of water, you’re in luck.
 There are plenty of ways to get more water every day.
 To help you learn how to drink more water, we’ve put together a guide on easy ways to drink more water.
 Please, learn how to motivate yourself to drink water and why hydration is vital to your health.

 There's no one-size-fits-all answer to how much water you should drink in a day, as everyone has different hydration needs.
 Your daily water intake can vary day-to-day.
-However, a good general rule of thumb is to aim to drink eight glasses of water everyday.
-This means consuming approximately 2 liters, or half a gallon.
+However, a good general rule of thumb is to aim to drink eight glasses of water every day, which is approximately 2 liters or half a gallon.
 Though drinking water should be your main source, you can also fulfill your hydration needs by eating foods with high water content — such as cucumbers, lettuce, and watermelon.

-The best way to gauge your hydration levels is to pay attention to your urine.
-If it's light in color, you're probably well-hydrated.
-If it's dark yellow or brown, you need to drink more water.
+The best way to gauge your hydration level is to pay attention to your urine.
+Light colored urine signals that you are probably well hydrated.
+Darker yellow or even brown means you need to drink more water.

-Your body weight consists of 60% water.
-Drinking water is necessary for our overall health and wellbeing, as it is used for everything from regulating body temperature to detoxing.
+More than half of your body weight is made up of water, as it is used for everything from regulating body temperature to detoxing.

 However, hydration means more than drinking water.
 Charged minerals or electrolytes such as sodium, potassium, and calcium play a key role in maintaining the fluid balance in your body.
 Each cell in your body needs these fluids and electrolytes to function optimally.
 When you don’t get enough water or electrolytes, dehydration sets in.